Popular

 But that’s no reason to be dissuaded: Periodic convention referenda help unclog our political process and are worth adopting more broadly.
 The idea of amending constitutions at regular intervals dates back to Thomas Jefferson.
 The Founding Fathers did not, of course, follow Jefferson’s advice.

-READ ALSO: What caused the Orange Revolution in Ukraine?
+READ ALSO: What was the first DSLR?

 What does the Constitution say about amendments?